warren-bank/render-web-services/README.md

   - can be the name of any subdirectory in [_themes/_](https://git.sr.ht/~migadu/alps/tree/master/item/themes)
   - an undefined or empty value causes _Alps_ to render HTML using its base theme
 * `FORCE_ACTIVITY`
-  - causes a period HTTP request to _localhost_
+  - causes a period HTTP request at `FORCE_ACTIVITY_INTERVAL` second intervals
+    - default: `300` (ie: every 5 minutes)
-  - the value is the number of seconds between each request (ex: `300` is a 5 minute interval)
+  - the value is the URL, which should touch the hosted service in such a way that the container host sees activity
+    * clever container hosts only count network requests that originate from the public internet,<br>rather than the internal private network
+    * this example uses a public proxy server to make the network request
   - an undefined or empty value allows the Docker container to be spun down after a period of inactivity

 - - - -